jspahrsummers/adt/README.md

 `adt` is a library providing [algebraic data types](https://en.wikipedia.org/wiki/Algebraic_data_type) in Python, with a clean, intuitive syntax, and support for [`typing`](https://docs.python.org/3/library/typing.html) through a [mypy plugin](#mypy-plugin).

+**NOTE:** This project is experimental, and not actively maintained by the author.
+Contributions and forking are more than welcome.

 **Table of contents:**

 1. [What are algebraic data types?](#what-are-algebraic-data-types)